What is SQL Server Express?

 This article will examine the functionality of the SQL Server Express edition.
 But before we proceed to explore it, we’ll try to understand the concept of versions and editions in SQL Server.

-SQL Server Versions and Editions
+Microsoft SQL Server Versions and Editions

 SQL Server is grouped as versions and editions when shipped.
 The SQL Server version releases come out every two or three years or so.
 A new version release brings numerous improvements to SQL Server in terms of feature set, performance capabilities, scalability, etc. The versions of SQL Server are named according to the year of release.